thanhdatpb/thanhdatpb/README.md

 - 🌱 I’m currently learning Hue University of Sciences.
-- 👯 I’m looking to collaborate on github.
+- 👯 I’m looking to collaborate on projects related to web development.
-- 🤔 I’m looking for help with code!
+- 🤔 I’m looking for help with advanced backend techniques!
+- 💬 Feel free to ask me anything or reach out for collaborations
 - 📫 How to reach me: tthanhdat.pb@gmail.com